-You can either choose to wear the microphone or place it nearer the students.
+You can either choose to wear the microphone or place it nearer the learners.

 To use both microphones you will need to use 2 cameras (as the microphones need to be paired to a camera).

-The second microphone should be positioned so that it captures the voices of all students in the room.
+The second microphone should be positioned so that it captures the voices of all learners in the room.
 In general, this microphone will capture all voices in the room that you could hear with your ears if you were in the same position as the microphone.
-However, the closer the microphone is to a student, the better the audio of that student will be.
+However, the closer the microphone is to a learner, the better the audio of that learner will be.

-Consider that microphone could distract the students.
+Consider that microphone could distract the learners.
 Ideally, place it where they cant touch or play with it.